fmfnet/DOH/README.md

 - 101: Invalid IP address provided
 - 10XX: Values above 1000 contains error code returned by DNS server

+On invalid parameters an InvalidArgumentException will be fired with the status codes 100 or 101.

 ## Examples

 ```php